LockedThread/YAAS/README.md

 ## Author

 This tool is developed by Prof. Dr. David Buzatto.
+Forked by Warren Snipes for Dr. Andrew Steinberg's Discrete Structures 2 class.